 ‘Tis the season for seasonal storage.
 As you prepare for your holiday party, you might find that you need to place some of your seasonal belongings in a self-storage unit.
 Life Storage facilities offer space and protection for your items during the off-season months.
 Ask about our moving trucks and vans for your convenience, including free truck rentals with any storage space rental.
 These come in handy when you have a lot to cart off!

 What are some of your favorite holiday party ideas?
 What are you planning this year?
-We’d love to hear your thoughts on Twitter @LifeStorage or in the Comments section below.
+We’d love to hear your thoughts in the comments section below.